 Barrios moved approval to delete the minor in Geography; seconded by Shaw.
 Jedan explained that in 2002, geography moved to his department.
 The department approved only offering the three courses needed in geography, rather than continue to keep the 18 hours required for the minor.
 Motion passed unanimously.

-13. Department Name Change – From Department of Foreign Languages and Anthropology
+13. Department Name Change – From Department of Modern Languages, Anthropology and

 Rosati tabled the item until the February Academic Council meeting, when it will be considered with Action Items 6 through 11.